codefornl/helpradar/README.md

 * ...

 # Specifications
 For first high level specs see [roadmap](docs/roadmap.md) in docs folder.
+See the [Research & Development phases & goals](docs/phases_goals.md) for more clarity on how we can tackle this project by splitting it up in various R&D phases.